Selubi/CSify/README.md

 - spacy_model : The spacy trained pipeline of the base sentence's language (eg. "en_core_web_sm" for English). here are the [list of available pipelines](https://spacy.io/models).
 Note that the pipeline MUST support parser.
+  There is no need to download the spacy trained pipeline beforehand.
+The Csify class will do it for you.
 - translate_func : An str -> str function.
 It takes a text of base sentence's language as input and spits out the input' s inserted language translation.
 Wrap the machine translator with this function.